-Thai food might be your cuisine of choice, but eat it every night and you will eventually grow tired of it right?
+Thai food might be your cuisine of choice, but eat it every night and you will eventually grow tired of it, right?
 Well this is exactly how I feel about black guitars – they are force fed to us by so many big companies that I am now completely underwhelmed by them.
-For the first five years of my guitar playing career I exclusively owned black guitars because of a lack of other options, and as a result I wouldn’t touch one with a bargepole now.
+For the first five years of my guitar playing career I almost exclusively owned gloss black guitars because of a lack of other options, and as a result I wouldn’t touch one with a bargepole now.
 It may be a safe and inexpensive choice for these brands to make, but good god it’s also a boring one.

 A Reflection On You